 Dirt on light fixtures is the major factor for loss of lighting.
 Like everything else, lighting devices also grow old over time.
 After a period of time, they start emitting less light.
 It is therefore important that they should be replaced rather than waiting until they burn out.
 Ordinary light bulbs usually have the shortest lifespan and provide the least light.
 They normally last about 1,000 hours compared to modern fluorescent tubes which last over 10,000 hours.

 The type of work activity within a workplace determines how quickly the light fixture becomes dirty.
 The required standard of lighting is more easily maintained if the light fixtures are cleaned and changed regularly.
 By regularly cleaning windows and skylights businesses can reduce the need for artificial light and ultimately, the costs of lighting.
 Cleaning the fixtures that enclose lamps, known as luminaires, will improve their performance.

-It is vital to provide good quality lighting within workplaces that is designed to match the tasks being undertaken.
+It is vital to provide good quality workplace lighting that is designed to match the tasks being undertaken.
 The right levels and the quality of light have been shown to affect alertness and accuracy at work.
 The most important objective with lighting of a workplace is to satisfy the needs of the workers by offering them a comfortable and productive work space.
-By getting the lighting right, workers will be more comfortable in their working environment and they can become more productive with a reduced number of accidents.
+By getting workplace lighting right, workers will be more comfortable in their working environment and they can become more productive with a reduced number of accidents.